feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ### Feature App Instance Configs

-When a Feature App needs a configuration that is intended to be specific for a given instance, the `instanceConfig` prop can be set on the `FeatureAppLoader` or `FeatureAppContainer` for a given Feature App instance, e.g.:
+When a Feature App needs a configuration that is intended to be specific for a given instance, the `instanceConfig` prop can be set on the React `FeatureAppLoader`, `feature-app-loader` custom element, React `FeatureAppContainer`, or the `feature-app-container` custom element for a given Feature App instance, e.g.:

 ```jsx
 <FeatureAppLoader